 Can I Add Embellishments To This Garden Flag?

 Absolutely!
-However, the only thing to keep in mind is that the garden flag will be outside, so you will want to be mindful about what embellishments will be out in the elements (rain, heat, etc.).
+However, the only thing to keep in mind is that the garden flag will be outside.
+Therefore, you will want to be mindful of what embellishments (buttons, trim, etc.) will be exposed to the elements (rain, heat, etc.).

-Did you love learning how to make a garden for summer, and are looking for more 4th of July crafts?
+Did you love learning how to make a garden for summer, and want more 4th of July crafts?
 Then check out the projects below!

 - How To Make A Wooden Flag: DIY Patriotic Decorations